Secure channel: Future possibilities

 Researchers have proposed and demonstrated quantum cryptography in order to create a secure channel.
+Quantum Key Distribution (QKD) establishes mathematically provable secure channels, but due to signal noise the technique hard to reproduce for now, limiting it to very special purpose applications.
+The best known protocols are BB84 and E91.

-It is not clear whether the special conditions under which it can be made to work are practical in the real world of noise, dirt, and imperfection in which most everything is required to function.
-Thus far, actual implementation of the technique is exquisitely finicky and expensive, limiting it to very special purpose applications.
-It may also be vulnerable to attacks specific to particular implementations and imperfections in the optical components of which the quantum cryptographic equipment is built.
 While implementations of classical cryptographic algorithms have received worldwide scrutiny over the years, only a limited amount of public research has been done to assess security of the present-day implementations of quantum cryptosystems, mostly because they are not in widespread use as of 2014.

 Modeling a secure channel

 Security definitions for a secure channel try to model its properties independently from its concrete instantiation.
 A good understanding of these properties is needed before designing a secure channel, and before being able to assess its appropriateness of employment in a cryptographic protocol.
 This is a topic of provable security.
 A definition of a secure channel that remains secure, even when used in arbitrary cryptographic protocols is an important building block for universally composable cryptography.

 A universally composable authenticated channel can be built using digital signatures and a public key infrastructure.

 Universally composable confidential channels are known to exist under computational hardness assumptions based on hybrid encryption and a public key infrastructure.